zhengzihaoPKU/zhengzihaoPKU.github.io/_pages/about.md

 * [2025-12] One paper is accepted by TED!
 * [2025-11] I attend the Chinasoft Conference and deliver a work report.
 * [2025-11] One paper about MoE quantization is accepted by DATE 2026!
-* [2025-07] One paper about RRAM programming optimization is accepted by MLCAD 2025!
+* [2025-07] One paper about RRAM programming is accepted by MLCAD 2025!

 ## 2024
 * [2024-09] One paper is accepted by NeurIPS 2024!